backface/turtlenest/README.md

 ### development

-for development with tailwind you also need to run tailwind compile stylesheets
+For frontend development you also need to run tailwind  to compile the stylesheets On first use:

-on first use:

 	pnpm install

-then:
+Then:

     pnpm run dev